Downtown Brooklyn’s TWOSENSE.AI selected as finalist for city’s Global Cybersecurity Competition

 September 10, 2019

-This August, the New York City Economic Development Corporation announced the finalists for the city’s NYCx Cybersecurity Moonshot.
+This August, the New York City Economic Development Corporation announced the finalists for the city’s NYCx Cybersecurity Moonshot Challenge.
 From 169 applications, the Mayor’s Office of the Chief Technology Officer and the NYC Cyber Command announced ten finalists as part of a $100 million public-private investment aimed at transforming New York City into a global leader of cybersecurity innovation and talent.
 One of the finalists is Downtown Brooklyn’s TWOSENSE.AI, led by longtime Brooklyn resident Dawud Gordon.
 We caught up with Dawud recently to hear about his plans for making people’s habits their own personal passwords.

 Downtown Brooklyn Partnership: What does TWOSENSE.AI do?